mongodb/chatbot/docs/docs/server/responses-api.md

 ## Retrieval-Augmented Generation

 By default, the API performs retrieval-augmented generation under the hood to generate accurate and up-to-date responses about MongoDB products.
 Retrieval is managed by internal search tools.
-These interal search tools cannot be removed from the API.
+These internal search tools cannot be removed from the API.

 The API returns references to any sources used to generate the response in the `"response.output_text.annotation.added"` stream event.
 These stream events are only included if an internal search tool was called.